A (2+1)-dimensional growth process with explicit stationary measures: Irreversible lozenge dynamics and stationarity of Gibbs states

-On $\mathcal H$, we take a coordinate frame where the axis $\vec e_1$ forms a clockwise angle $+5\pi/6$ with the usual horizontal axis and the axis $\vec e_2$ an angle $+\pi/6$, see Figure \ref{fig:losanghe}.
-We also set $\vec e_3=-\vec e_1-\vec e_2$ to be the vertical unit vector.
-The height function $h:\mathcal H^*\mapsto \mathbb Z$ is an integer-valued function on faces of $\mathcal H$ (i.e. on vertices of the dual graph $\mathcal H^*$, i.e. on vertices of lozenges), defined up to an arbitrary additive constant.
-When moving one step in the $\vec e_1$ or $\vec e_2$ direction, the height increases by $1$ when a dimer (or lozenge) is crossed and stays constant otherwise.
-Note that, with this convention, $h$ corresponds to \emph{minus} the height function with respect to the horizontal plane, and observe also that when moving one step in the $\vec e_3$ direction, $h$ decreases by $1$ if no dimer is crossed and stays constant otherwise.
+The height function $h:\mathcal H^*\mapsto \mathbb Z$ is an integer-valued function, defined up to an arbitrary additive constant.
+When moving one step in the $\vec e_1$ or $\vec e_2$ direction, the height increases by $1$ when a dimer (or equivalently lozenge) is crossed and stays constant otherwise. \end{definition} Note that, with this convention, $h$ corresponds to \emph{minus} the height function with respect to the horizontal plane, and observe also that when moving one step in the $\vec e_3$ direction, $h$ decreases by $1$ if no dimer is crossed and stays constant otherwise.